elmahio/documentation/docs/elmah-io-apps-pagerduty.md

 - Click the *Save* button.

 That's it.
 New errors stored in the selected log now trigger incidents in PagerDuty.
+To get help with this integration, make sure to reach out through the support widget on the elmah.io website.